Incontinence Caused by Diet

 - Carbonated Beverages: Both the caffeine and the carbonation in those fizzy drinks won’t do your bladder any favors.
 Carbonated drinks have been shown to worsen incontinence symptoms, so it’s best to avoid them as much as possible.

-- Sugar and artificial sweeteners: Sugary foods can upset your bladder, regardless of whether they contain real sugar, artificial sweeteners, honey, corn syrup, etc. Limit the amount of sugary treats in your diet.
+- Sugar and artificial sweeteners: Sugary foods can upset your bladder, regardless of whether they contain real sugar, artificial sweeteners, honey, corn syrup, etc. Limit the number of sugary treats in your diet.

 Fill out the form to the right or read more about the Men’s Liberty difference today!